Mixpanel vs Amplitude: Differences and Things to Consider

-Importantly, Mixpanel makes it possible to actually take action straight away to boost vital performance indicators like conversion and customer retention, so it’s more of an "all-in-one" package.
-The tool is rather straightforward, has additional feature capabilities (like sending notifications and a CRM), and doesn’t require enormous data pools to be used most effectively.
+Importantly, Mixpanel makes it possible to actually take action straight away to boost vital product performance metrics and indicators like conversion and customer retention, so it's more of an "all-in-one" package.
+The tool is rather straightforward, has additional feature capabilities (like sending notifications and a CRM), and doesn't require enormous data pools to be used most effectively.

 Mixpanel vs Amplitude Pricing

 Surely, the two solutions differ in their pricing models.
 Let's compare the free and paid plan options.

 - no restrictions on the number of user seats;